 Why?
 Because creativity is a process.

 What’s more, it’s a process that’s 95% drudge work and 5% the best high of your life.
 The problem is that most managers chase the 5% while ignoring the 95%.
-And then wonder why this happened: [insert awful branded meme]
+And then wonder why awful branded memes happen.

 When I was an actor, my job was mostly learning lines in my bedroom and figuring out how my character walked.
 That is, my job was mostly mind-numbingly boring.
 But, if I’d done all of the work, performing was like flying.

 You can’t have one without the other.
 Trust me, I tried.
 As a supremely lazy human man, I have tried everything to get out of doing the boring prep.
 But it never worked.

 There’s simply no way around it.
 If your goal is to make something that is genuinely creative, then you absolutely must be honest about the drudge work needed to make it happen.